 Make your referral programs prominent on your website and social media channels.
-Speaking of your website in specific, include a contrasting color element on the prime navigation to highlight the referral program’s info page.
+Speaking of your website in specific, include a contrasting colour as in such website examples on the prime navigation to highlight the referral program’s info page.
 You can even add it to your sticky sidebar so that it persists no matter what post or page the reader is at.

 3. Promote the referral program regularly